vighnesh204/canvas-drawing-app/Readme.md

 # ✍️ Canvas Drawing App

-A clean and responsive web app to **draw, sketch, and save** your creations using the HTML5 Canvas API.
+A simple web app to **draw, sketch, and save** your creations using the HTML5 Canvas API.
 Built with **HTML, CSS, JavaScript, and Bootstrap**.

 ---